Addiction Intervention Consultancy in West London – Hillingdon and Ealing

 Recent research at two universities has been published in 2011 – the University of Georgia and the University of Bristol – have looked at alcohol and bad behaviour.
 Men and women were given alcohol and then shown photos – whilst being asked which emotion was being expressed.
 Men tended to interpret disgust as anger.
 Alcohol affected their ability to read emotion, which led to men behaving aggressively and a bigger role in criminal behaviour.

-Hypnotherapy can help the user to effectively deal with these problems, so that you can either cut down or cut it out altogether.
+Hypnotherapy can intervene to help the user to effectively deal with these problems, so that you can either cut down or cut it out altogether.
 It is a process of resetting the receptors that provide us with endorphins, making us feel fantastic in every way, so the need for alcohol disappears.
 Visualisation will be used so that you can build a picture of the person you want to be.

 When we are under stress, our serotonin and dopamine levels dip, and alcohol takes them up again, but sometimes too high.
 Hypnotherapy can help us to do this naturally.
 Use Hypno-busting to stop this habit.
 Phone 01895 810772.